theleastinterestingcoder/developer-setup/README.md

 Also helpful for other people to see the tools that I'm using!
 # Getting started
 1. Go through mac onboarding: don't import new profile, no to analytics, add cards, etc
-2. System settings (hide dock, battery display, etc) ** Turn off "add period with double space"
+2. System settings (hide dock, show battery precentage in menu bar, etc) ** Turn off "add period with double space"
 4. Download 1password
    * Use your phone to scan and activate